ldclabs/ic-panda/README.md

 # Creates a 'test-minter' account if it doesn't exist
 dfx identity new test-minter

-# Deploys the ICP Ledger canister
+# Deploys the ICP Ledger canister with the specified initial values
 dfx identity use test-minter
 export MINTER_ACCOUNT_ID=$(dfx ledger account-id) dfx identity use default